Alternative Foundry Practices Collaborative Research Events

 Over the course of 2025, our technical team and collaborating artists are engaging in hands-on experimentation and research, connecting with an international network of forward-thinking artists and technicians who are pushing boundaries in metal casting.

-This work will culminate in a public-facing programme showcasing our new waste cooking oil-fueled furnace, developed in partnership with Stephen Coles and Necole Schmitz of Coles Castings (Dorset, England).
+This work culminated in a public-facing programme showcasing our new waste cooking oil-fuelled furnace, developed in partnership with Stephen Coles and Necole Schmitz of Coles Castings (Dorset, England).

 www.colescastings.com